 The most common language spoken in Cotton is English.
 Other important languages spoken here include Polish and Tagalog.

-In addition, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 3 residents per square mile, is less crowded than 98.7% of all U.S. neighborhoods.
+In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to Ä¢¹½ÊÓÆµ's leading research, this neighborhood is less densely populated than 98.7% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 If you're planning where to retire, the neighborhood in Cotton is a great option to consider.
 According to Ä¢¹½ÊÓÆµ's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in MN, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
-This neighborhood ranks as better for retirement living than 86.6% of the neighborhoods in Minnesota.
+This neighborhood ranks as better for retirement living than 87.7% of the neighborhoods in Minnesota.
 If you are considering retiring to Minnesota, this is a good neighborhood to look at.

 Did you know that the neighborhood has more Finnish and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 13.7% of this neighborhood's residents have Finnish ancestry and 11.8% have Swedish ancestry.